 The World Bank estimates that India has more than 200 million dormant bank accounts—each one a demonstration of the unmet needs of a poor family and the ongoing barriers to financial inclusion they experience.

 These barriers persist despite government investment in regulatory reforms and infrastructure.
 One government program, Pradhan Mantri Jan-Dhan Yojana, resulted in 184 million bank accounts being opened between August 2014 and September 2015.
 However, more than 40% of these accounts were dormant.

 Almost a third of Ugandans save money through informal village savings and loan groups.
-Group members regularly save a fixed amount--sometimes as little as 20 cents a week--and store their collective savings in a metal box secured with three locks.
+Group members regularly save a fixed amount—sometimes as little as 20 cents a week—and store their collective savings in a metal box secured with three locks.

 Though microfinance institutions (MFIs) have long-standing relationships with poor communities, until recently, government regulations had restricted their activity to lending.
-But the regulation has changed, allowing MFIs that are closest to the rural poor to partner with banks and deliver a broader range products that meet the needs of the poor.
+But the regulation has changed, allowing MFIs that are closest to the rural poor to partner with banks and deliver broader range of products that meet the needs of the poor.

 We conducted research to better understand just what those needs are and learned the most useful financial products would help women to save toward a particular goal (such as college tuition for their children), while also allowing them to manage unexpected threats such as medical emergencies.
 We also found that people in rural areas feel more comfortable borrowing alone but saving in groups.

 With funding from partners, we designed such a product.
 We also trained rural MFI agents to act as Business Correspondents to represent commercial banks to further expand the services available in rural areas.